 sudo ldconfig

-On Ubuntu 23.04 and newer, running python3.11 -m pip install package-name may fail with an “externally-managed-environment” error per PEP 668.
+On Ubuntu 24.04, 26.04, and future releases, running python3.11 -m pip install package-name may fail with an “externally-managed-environment” error per PEP 668.
 Ubuntu marks the system Python as externally managed to prevent conflicts between apt-installed packages and pip-installed packages.

 The recommended solution is creating a virtual environment for each project: